 While natural gas used indoors can pose health risks, the greatest chance for a natural gas leak happens outdoors.
 Since more than 2 million miles of natural gas pipeline funnels the fuel underground in the United States, you must take caution when digging in your yard.
 Signs of a broken natural gas pipe include dirt blowing up from the ground on a windless day, a hissing sound or bubbling water.

 If you plan to do any deep digging around your house, call 811 for the national Underground Service Alert network a few business days prior to digging.
 The free service will map out any utilities, including gas pipelines, buried beneath your land.
 Striking a pipeline can endanger your life since the gas is highly explosive and could disrupt natural gas service to surrounding homes [source: Reuters].

-For related information on natural gas, visit the links on the next page.
+For related information on natural gas, visit the links below.